cscannell-inacloud/Microsoft-Teams-Docs/teams/teamsapps.md

 # Apps in Microsoft Teams

-Apps in Microsoft Teams allow you to make your service available to users within Teams in the contexts - or "scopes" - that make the most sense.
+Apps in Microsoft Teams allow you to make your service available to users in the contexts - or "scopes" - that make the most sense.

-* You can use most app capabilities (bots, tabs, etc) in most scopes.
-Please review the [individual capabilities](appcapabilities.md) for more on their scope behavior.
+* You can use most app capabilities (such as bots, tabs, etc) in most scopes.

-* You offer all the capabilities you support, across all scopes, through one Teams app package that users can acquire through our in-product app gallery, via the Office Store, or sideloaded directly by your team.
-Specifically, you declare this via the `scopes` object for each capability in your app package's [manifest file](schema.md).
+* You offer these capabilities via a single Teams app package that users can acquire through our in-product app gallery, via the Office Store, or sideloaded directly by your team.

+* You declare precisely which capabilities you support, in which scopes, via your app package's [manifest file](schema.md).

 ## App bar (personal scope)